techtanzeel/collado-io/src/markdown/blog/iomando-20-hardware/index.md

 ## Radio Communications Module
 The double relay bay works when the accesses are close to each other.
 But imagine that you have multiple accesses and they are far apart.
 A situation we encounter often.
-Multiple relays don’t work under these circumstances because the installation costs of having to deploy long lengths of cables are high.
+Multiple relays don't work under these circumstances because the installation costs of having to deploy long lengths of cables are high.
 Then you end up with the same problem of having to install one electronic controller per door, as we always had.

 ![iomando app 2.0 — radio schema](./radio-schema.jpg "The radio module will help reduce the installation costs and optimize the connectivity of the master board")